khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 ### Multiple rings

 To store the multiple circles we use an Array called `rings`.
 Similar to `height` and `width`, there is another variable available in the draw function called [`frameCount`](https://p5js.org/reference/#/p5/frameCount).
-This is a number which starts at 0 when the the animation starts and increments by one every.
+This is a number which starts at 0 when the the animation starts and increments by one time the draw function in executed.
-We will divide the `frameCount` by 60, with the [remainder operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder), therefore when there is no remainder we can assume a second has passed.
+We will divide the `frameCount` by 60, and then check the outcome with the [remainder operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder), therefore when there is no remainder we can assume a second has passed.
 We will loop the `rings` array, with a `forEach()` function, and call `draw()` on each ring in the array.

 ![ripple effect animation](/ripple-push.gif)